Where would you like to give birth? There are several options

 Outpatient delivery in hospital

 A hospital birth starts at home.
 Under normal circumstances we would visit you for a check and then we will decide together when we should go to the hospital; normally when you have dilated 5 cm.
 You can take your own car or a taxi.
 At the hospital you essentially ‘rent’ a delivery room: you have to contribute to the costs yourself although this does depend on your health insurance.
-This so called ‘personal contribution’ is about €360.- and will usually be covered by an additional insurance package.
-We mostly work with the OLVG Oost but in case they are experiencing a high volume of births or when you have specifically requested to go elsewhere, we do regularly cooperate with the OLVG West, AMC, the VU or BovenIJ as well.
+This so called ‘personal contribution’ is about €400.- and will usually be covered by an additional insurance package.
+We mostly work with the OLVG Oost but in case they are experiencing a high volume of births or when you have specifically requested to go elsewhere, we do regularly cooperate with AMC, BovenIJ and Amstelland hospital as well.

 Giving birth in a birth centre